vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 1. To provide access to data, being internal or external, to the Vega network in a standardised way, including data and triggers related to the "Vega Time" and market data (prices, etc.)
 1. To support a wide range of third party data sourcing solutions for external data rather than to implement a complete solution in-house.
 1. To be a source of deterministic data for Products and Risk Models that can be trusted by market participants.
-1. To build simple, generic and anti-fragile data sourcing functionality without introducins third party dependencies.
+1. To build simple, generic and anti-fragile data sourcing functionality without introducing third party dependencies.

 b) Things that are explicitly NOT goals of the data sourcing framework at this time: